 Problems occur in any given organization.
 Often there is pressure of time to solve the problems and it is debatable what the right way of solving these problems is.

-The Kepner Tregoe method (KT-method) is a problem analysis modeling which the “problem” is disconnected from the “decision”.
+The Kepner Tregoe method (KT-method) is a problem analysis model in which the “problem” is disconnected from the “decision”.

 An English synonym for this problem solving method is Problem Solving and Decision Making (PSDM).